galanonym/.vim/readme.md

     (search) \c - Ignore case sensivity in search pattern (search) \C - Force case sensivity to search pattern

-    (search) \v - Mode where only underscore, letters and digits are not escapable characters /\v\:[0-9a-zA-z]{3} - Search string starting with :, that has digits or letters in it with length 3 /\v<the> - Search a word "the" do not include f.ex. "these" /\vSea\zsrch - \zs helps to find/highlight every "rch" in every "Search" words
+    (search) \v - Mode where every special character must be escaped besides underscore, letters and digits (search) \V - Mode where only backslash have a special meaning /\v\:[0-9a-zA-z]{3} - Search string starting with :, that has digits or letters in it with length 3 /\v<the> - Search a word "the" do not include f.ex. "these" /\vSea\zsrch - \zs helps to find/highlight every "rch" in every "Search" words